Dr Deirdre Hollingsworth

 - Hollingsworth TD, Truscot JE, Anderson RM (2013).
 Chapter 9 - Transmission Dynamics of Ascaris lumbricoides – Theory and Observation.
 Ascaris: the Neglected Parasite.
 C. Holland.
 Amsterdam, Elsevier: 231-262.

 - Anderson RM; Truscott JE; Pullan R; Brooker S; Hollingsworth TD.
 (2013).
 How Effective Is School-Based Deworming for the Community-Wide Control of Soil-Transmitted Helminths?.
 PLOS Negl Trop Diseases.
-7(2): e2027.
-Described as a identifying a "key log" for future policy development.
+7(2): e2027. (open access) Described as a identifying a "key log" for future policy development.

 - Anderson R; Hollingsworth TD; Truscott J; Brooker S. (2012).
 Optimisation of mass chemotherapy to control soil-transmitted helminth infection.
 The Lancet.
 379:289-290.